ekajogja/postdates/user-guide.md

    - Navigate to `Settings` -> `PostDates`.

 2. **Setting Display Options:**
-   - **Show last update on Posts:** Check this box to display the last update date on posts.
    - **Show both published and last update on Posts:** Check this box to display both the publication and last update dates on posts.
    - **Position of Dates:** Select whether you want the dates to appear above or below the content.